 Optical zoom enlarges the image by changing the focal distance of the lens.

-You can increase the size of the image by three times using optical zoom.
+You can increase the size of the image by eight times using optical zoom.

-- 1. Align the POWER/Function Switch with REC. - Move the ZOOM slider towards T (telephoto) to zoom in on the subject, or W (wide-angle) to zoom out.
+- 1. Slide the Function Switch to REC. - Move the ZOOM slider towards T (telephoto) to zoom in on the subject, or W (wide-angle) to zoom out.